simonredfern/SimonSaysSeeq/SimonSaysSeeqTeensyBetweener/README.md

 # SimonSaysSeeq for the Betweener

+# Instructions for use

+Knob 1 controlls the Grey Code influenced Gate Sequencer Knob 2 controls the length of the Gate Sequence
+    - If the length is short, Knob 1 will have more precision because the possible number of values is less for a shorter sequence.
+Knob 3 controls the LFO A Frequency and LFO B.
+    - LFO B freq = LFO A freq / 2
+Knob 4 controls the decay of the Envelope

+Trig 1 In is for Clock In
+    - A rising edge here also starts the sequencer
+    - A lack of clock here will stop the sequencer Trig 2 in does nothing (Reset Sequence in Future?)
+Trig 3 In is to Mute Gate A
+Trig 4 In is to Mute Gate B

+CV 1 Out is Gate A
+CV 2 Out is currently undefined (opposite of Gate A in Future) CV 3 Out is LFO (carrier) A * Decaying Env (Modulator) A CV 4 Out is LFO (carrier) B * Decaying Env (Modulator) B

 # Instructions for compiling (if you need to)

 The recommended place (according to Arduino https://www.arduino.cc/en/guide/libraries) to put libraries is in your own "Sketchbook Location" e.g. /your-home/Local/Documents/Arduino